“You’re given loads of advice about finding a job or an apprenticeship.”

 Students often take three A Levels, often building upon what they have learnt during Year 11.

 When helping your child choose their A Levels, they should consider the subjects they enjoy and what they are good at as this will most likely lead to achieving the highest grades possible.
-They should also consider what they wish to do as a career and choose subjects to complement this, (Kudos can assist with this) and if they don’t know this, A Levels will keep their options open.
+They should also consider what they wish to do as a career and choose subjects to complement this, and if they don’t know this, A Levels will keep their options open.
 If students have already a chosen university and course, have a look at what A Levels they recommend, some discourage certain combinations.

 Apprenticeships at 16 and 18